indrango/linear-dashboard/README.md

 The table shows detailed information for each QA feedback issue:

-- **Issue Details**: Number, title, assignee, status
+- **Issue Details**: Number, title, assignee, status (all sortable)
+- **Cycle**: Linear cycle/sprint name, sortable
-- **Iterations**: Total number of QA feedback cycles
+- **Iterations**: Total number of QA feedback cycles, sortable
 - **Avg Time to Fix**: Average time to fix across all iterations
   - Formula: `Sum of all iteration fix times / Number of iterations`
+  - Rounded to 1 decimal place
 - **Total Time to Fix**: Sum of all iteration fix times
   - Formula: `Sum of all iteration durations`
+  - Rounded to 1 decimal place
 - **Iteration Details**: Expandable section showing:
   - Iteration number
   - QA Feedback Given timestamp
   - Status Changed timestamp (when work started)
   - Back to Ready to QA timestamp (when fix completed)
-  - Time to Fix for that iteration
+  - Time to Fix for that iteration (rounded to 2 decimal places)

+**Sorting & Pagination**:
+- Sortable columns: Issue number, Title, Assignee, Status, Cycle, Iterations
+- Sorting is applied to the **entire dataset** before pagination
+- Changing sort automatically resets to page 1
+- Search filtering is applied after sorting
+- Pagination options: 10, 25, 50, or 100 items per page
+- Search is debounced (300ms delay) for performance

 #### Time to Fix Calculation